-History buffs in your Chicago traveling crew will appreciate the mix of modern and historic architecture and design found along the Mile.
+History buffs in your Chicago traveling crew will appreciate the mix of modern and historical architecture and design along the Mile.

 The 438-foot-tall Wrigley (yes, the gum company) Building is a must-visit.
 Constructed out of glazed terra-cotta, the structure’s tower is designed after the Giralda bell tower at Spain’s Seville Cathedral (along with French Renaissance features).

-The Wrigley Building is across from the 463-foot-tall neo-gothic Tribune Tower, an international symbol of the city of Chicago since its construction in 1925.
+The Wrigley Building is across from the 463-foot-tall neo-gothic Tribune Tower, an international symbol of Chicago since its construction in 1925.

 The 1,450-foot-tall Willis Tower (formerly the Sears Tower) is the second tallest building in the Western Hemisphere.
 It offers a Skydeck experience where you can step out onto a four-foot-wide plexiglass floor 1,353 feet in the air.

-See Related: Unique & Unusual Things to Do in Chicago, Illinois
+See Related: Unusual Things to Do in Chicago, Illinois

 Where to Stay on the Magnificent Mile

-With more than 70 hotels along this famous street, you’re sure to find something that suits your traveling style and other travelers in your group.
-Choose from budget hotels, luxury resorts, mid-range options, and even vacation rentals along N. Michigan Ave, State St, and other Chicago streets.
+With more than 70 hotels along this famous street, you will surely find something that suits your traveling style and other travelers in your group.
+Choose from budget hotels, luxury resorts, mid-range options, and vacation rentals along N. Michigan Ave, State St, and other Chicago streets.

 The Whitehall Hotel

 Spacious guest rooms at the Whitehall Hotel feature luxury Egyptian cotton linens, marble floor bathrooms, granite countertops, and free Wi-Fi.
-There’s a fitness center, an on-site Italian restaurant, and in-room dining services at this pet-friendly hotel.
+This pet-friendly hotel has a fitness center, an on-site Italian restaurant, and in-room dining services.

 The Whitehall Hotel is near the Chicago Museum of Contemporary Art, Water Tower Chicago, and 360 Chicago.

-Centrally located, Hotel Audrey or the Chicago Hotel Collection Magnificent Mile offers the convenience of nearby shopping and dining for travelers on a Chicago trip.
+Centrally located, Hotel Audrey or the Chicago Hotel Collection Magnificent Mile offers travelers on a Chicago trip the convenience of nearby shopping and dining.

 There’s a restaurant, a bar, a fitness center, and a business center.
 Enjoy free Wi-Fi, a mini fridge, workstations, and coffeemakers.
 You won’t have to search for things to do, as you’ll be in the heart of it all.